Color vision: Non-spectral colors

 There are a variety of colors in addition to spectral colors and their hues.
 These include grayscale colors, shades of colors obtained by mixing grayscale colors with spectral colors, violet-red colors, impossible colors, and metallic colors.

 Grayscale colors include white, gray, and black.
 Rods contain rhodopsin, which reacts to light intensity, providing grayscale coloring.

 Shades include colors such as pink or brown.
 Pink is obtained from mixing red and white.
-Brown may be obtain from mixing orange with gray or black.
+Brown may be obtained from mixing orange with gray or black.
 Navy is obtained from mixing blue and black.

 Violet-red colors include hues and shades of magenta.
 The light spectrum is a line on which violet is one end and the other is red, and yet we see hues of purple that connect those two colors.

 Impossible colors are a combination of cone responses that cannot be naturally produced.
 For example, medium cones cannot be activated completely on their own; if they were, we would see a 'hyper-green' color.